mattsoft/CVAV/README.md

 License

 Please feel free to make and distribute these to whoever you want.
 Give them away, sell them, make modifications -- I don't care.
 I made this for myself and if someone else finds it useful, then great.
-If you don't like this, I don't care.
-Go make something better and give it to the community.
+If you don't like this or just want to complain, go make something better and give it to the community.
 This board definitely works on the 3 ColecoVisions I own; your mileage may vary.
 Good luck and have fun!

 Background